Researchers - The Neurosciences Foundation

 Grant applications must be submitted electronically, using the Word format application form.
 Completed forms should be returned to Professor Wyper - firstname.lastname@example.org.

-The next deadline for studentship applications will also be Friday 2 February 2018.
+The next deadline for studentship and project applications will be announced later in the year.

 What is the purpose of The Neurosciences Foundation?.